 How Cycling and Mountain Biking May Prevent Cancer and Help Cancer Patients

-Exercise is good for many aspects of health, and all experts agree that most people should be engaging in some appropriate level of exercise several times a week.
-For cancer patients, the benefits of exercising has not always been a given.
-It has long been assumed that rest is better.
-That idea is changing, though, as is the finding that exercise may even prevent cancer.
+Exercise is good for your health in many ways.
+Experts agree that most people should be engaging in some level of exercise several times a week.
+The benefits of exercise for cancer patients has not always been understood.
+For many years, rest was assumed to be better for those dealing with cancer.
+That idea is changing, however, as evidence is emerging that exercise may actually prevent cancer development.

 Cycling and Cancer Risk

-A recent study was reported in the British Medical Journal that found a correlation between commuting to work by bike and a lower incidence of cancer.
-The study found a whopping 45 percent lower risk of cancer for people who biked to work as compared to those who commuted via car or public transportation, or in other words did not have an active commute.
+A recent study published in the British Medical Journal found a correlation between biking to work and a lower incidence of cancer.
+The study found a whopping 45 percent lower cancer risk for the cyclists compared to those who commuted via car or public transportation.

-While the study was specific to getting to and from work, the outcome is clear: being active, and specifically cycling, may not prevent cancer but it does lower the risk by a significant amount.
-There were other health benefits too, including a lowered risk of heart disease, and a lower overall mortality rate.
-The study found that cycling conferred a greater benefit for lowering cancer risk than walking.
+While the study was specific to commuting to work, the outcome is clear.
+An active lifestyle, specifically including cycling, may not prevent cancer, but certainly lowers the risk.
+There were other health benefits as well.
+These include lowered risk of heart disease and a lower overall mortality rate.
+The study also found cycling gave a greater lowered cancer risk over walking.

-An earlier study also found that riding a bike, whether a road bike on city streets or a mountain bike on the trails, could help reduce the risk of cancer.
-This study was reported in 2010 and was conducted in Sweden.
-It found a 34 percent decrease in risk of cancer in people who biked just a half an hour every day.
-The study was big, involving more than 40,000 people, so the results are important and show that cycling really can have a measurable impact on cancer risk.
-In addition to the reduced risk, the study found that those participants who had cancer and cycled had lower mortality rates and were more likely to recover and go into remission.
+An earlier study also found that cycling, whether on city streets or a mountain trails, could help reduce cancer risk.
+Reported in 2010, this study was conducted in Sweden.
+It found a 34 percent decrease in cancer risk for people who biked a half hour every day.
+This was a large study, involving more than 40,000 people.
+Therefore these results are significant, proving that cycling can have a measurable impact on cancer risk.
+In addition to reduced risk, the study found that those participants who cycled and had cancer had lower mortality rates.
+These cyclists were also more likely to recover and achieve remission.

 Exercise and Cancer Risk